-at $68\%$ confidence.
-Note that this is larger than estimates obtained using traditional models.
-For example, in \cite{Halpern} the distance from Earth to the edge of the observable universe is approximated to be $4.26 \times 10^{26} \mathrm{m}$.
+at $85\%$ confidence.
+This is larger than estimates obtained using traditional models, but depends on many assumptions, including that Planck data analyzed using an assumed FLRW background will not yield an appreciably different result if the universe is not (nearly) FLRW, and that the estimate \eqref{eq3.4} applies to the entire universe and not just the observable portion.
+Yet there is much room for error, since this estimate is well beyond the distance from Earth to the edge of the observable universe, which in \cite{Halpern} is approximated to be $4.26 \times 10^{26} \mathrm{m}$.

-Application of Theorem \ref{closuret} is dependent on the realization of closure density $\Omega>1$.
-In this regard, we note that a recent analysis of the Planck spectra in \cite{Valentino} suggests a closed universe, and the statistics described above yield this conclusion with approximately $70\%$ confidence.
-As the theorem indicates, the possible topologies in this regime are tightly constrained.
+It should be noted, however, that the fundamental question of whether closure density is actually achieved remains undecided and is an area of intense investigation.
+As the theorem indicates, the possible topologies in this regime are tightly constrained, even far from the setting of homogeneous and isotropic cosmologies.
 On the other hand, if closure density is not achieved then the almost splitting result could apply, which implies restrictive yet milder topological constraints that are discussed in the next section.